 Handlers with forward contracts remain subject to all other milk marketing order provisions.
 Payments specified under a forward contract must be made on or before the same dates as order payments which they replace.
-If handlers paid producers under contract at different times than producers not under contract, disorderly conditions might occur.
+If handlers paid producers under contract at different times than producers not Start Printed Page 15635under contract, disorderly conditions might occur.
 Payments for milk covered under forward contract are required to be made by the dates specified in § 1145.2(e) of the regulations.

 Executive Orders 12866 and 13563 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health, and safety effects, distributive impacts, and equity).
 Executive Order 13563 emphasizes the importance of quantifying both costs and benefits, reducing costs, harmonizing rules, and promoting flexibility.
 This action has been designated as a “non-significant regulatory action” under § 3(f) of Executive Order 12866 and therefore has not been reviewed by the Office of Management and Budget (OMB).